 Sacatar does not provide a printer.
 We suggest that writers bring a portable printer for their personal use.

-DANCE / THEATER: At the far end of the coconut grove is a studio for dance and theater.
+At the far end of the coconut grove is a studio for dance, theater and performance.
 It has a sprung wooden floor (5.0m x 12.0m), with an adjacent dressing room (3.0m x 3.5m), sometimes utilized as the Fellow’s bedroom.
 Large sliding doors open to the beach on one side and to the property on the other, which permits the studio to transform into an impromptu theater with a dramatic ocean backdrop.
 A wall of mirrors can be curtained off (which stops the peacocks from attacking their own images.)
 Sacatar can provide speakers and percussion instruments, but artists should bring their own equipment for recorded music.

 Another studio raised on columns (4.5m x 10.0m) has phenomenal ocean views.
 While not soundproof, it is located at the furthest corner of the property, where musicians are less likely to disturb the other Fellows.
 This studio was not conceived as a recording studio and Sacatar does not provide recording equipment.
 However, we do provide a full-size portable electric keyboard and an extensive collection of percussion instruments for the musician’s use.

 This studio can also serve as a visual arts studio, since its walls provide a suitable surface to pin up canvas and paper.
 There is also a bathroom, exterior sink and wash-up area outside, just behind the studio.

 LIBRARY: We have a broad collection of books, CDs and DVDs, with extensive material about Bahia, Brazil and the local culture, in English, Portuguese, and other languages.
 We ask that artists bring a book, CD or DVD of general interest – their own work or the work of others – to expand the collection.